Jayce Hawryluk

-Jayce Hawryluk (born January 1, 1996) is a Canadian professional ice hockey player currently playing for the Utica Comets of the American Hockey League (AHL) while under contract to the New Jersey Devils of the National Hockey League (NHL).
-He was selected by the Florida Panthers in the second round (32nd overall) of the 2014 NHL Entry Draft.
+Jayce Hawryluk (born January 1, 1996) is a Canadian professional ice hockey player who is under contract with EHC Kloten of the Swiss National League.
+He was selected by the Florida Panthers of the National Hockey League (NHL) in the second round, 32nd overall, of the 2014 NHL entry draft.
+He also played with the Vancouver Canucks and Ottawa Senators of the NHL, Skellefteå AIK of the Swedish Hockey League, HC Bílí Tygři Liberec of the Czech Extraliga, and HC Nové Zámky of the Slovak Extraliga.

 Early life

-Jayce was born January 1, 1996, in Yorkton, Saskatchewan, Canada.
+Hawryluk was born January 1, 1996, in Yorkton, Saskatchewan, Canada.
 He has Ukrainian roots.
 Hawryluk grew up in Roblin, Manitoba and was once featured on Hockey Day in Canada after becoming a "goal-scoring machine" in the Parkland Region of Manitoba.